swissmicros/SDKdemo/README.md

 # SDKdemo

+## Note that this version of SDKdemo needs DMCP 3.8 to run

 ## The SDK and related material is released as “NOMAS”  (NOt MAnufacturer Supported).

 1. Info is released to assist customers using, exploring and extending the product